m1kola/minsk.wagtail.space/src/pages/index.md

 -   18:00 - review of the sprint
 -   After party in a pub

-We are currently looking for sponsors to help us with the following:

--   To cover rent of a venue.
-You can also invite us into your office (up to 30 people)
--   To cover cost of lunches for participants
--   Souvenirs

 We are looking forward to see you at Wagtail Space Minsk on the 27-28th of October!